If you are a fan of anime or manga and would like to learn how to draw in the style but have no idea where to start these are some tips that can help.

 Drawing anime characters is great.
 But if you are a total beginner to drawing in general you should start by learning the basics.
 Practice drawing simple things like straight lines and basic shapes like circles and squares.
 This can be boring at times but will help you improve.

-You don’t need to stop drawing anime or anything else you might like.
-Simply do both.
-Practice drawing basic lines and shapes a few minutes a day and then draw anything you find fun or interesting.
+Continue drawing anime or anything else you might like.
+Practice drawing basic lines and shapes a few minutes a day and then draw anything you find fun or interesting after that.

 2. Learn Perspective Drawing

 Perspective is objects getting smaller as they go farther off into the distance.
 A good example of this is if we were to look at a cube.
 Even though all sides of it are even the sides that are further away from the viewer will appear smaller.
 The larger the object the more noticeable this will be.

 Perspective drawing is taking this effect into account and portraying it in a correct and realistic way.
 You can practice by drawing basic three dimensional objects such as cubes and cylinders from different angles.
 Later on this will help you draw more complex shapes and even anime character.

 To learn about some of the basics of perspective drawing you can check:

 You don’t need to be a doctor to draw people but some basic anatomical knowledge will definitely help.
 Knowing the proportions and placement of different body parts will help you avoid making mistakes when drawing people.
 In anime certain proportions may be exaggerated but overall anime and manga characters are still usually based on real anatomy.

 For drawing anime character bodies you can check:

 - How to Draw an Anime Girl Body Step by Step Tutorial